Soneritics/BolRetailerAPI/README.md

 ```

 ## Current implementation status
-The following has beenm implemented:
+The following has been implemented:
 * Orders
   - Get all (open) orders
   - Get a single order's details